carnagg-io/CounterSurfers/README.md

-# Discord Activity: Getting Started Guide
+# Counter Surfers: A Discord Activity by Jordan Carnaggio

 This template is used in the [Building An Activity](https://discord.com/developers/docs/activities/building-an-activity) tutorial in the Discord Developer Docs.